pulumi/terraform-provider-azurerm/website/docs/r/redis_cache.html.markdown

 * `rdb_backup_max_snapshot_count` - (Optional) The maximum number of snapshots to create as a backup.
 Only supported for Premium SKU's.
 * `rdb_storage_connection_string` - (Optional) The Connection String to the Storage Account.
 Only supported for Premium SKU's.
 In the format: `DefaultEndpointsProtocol=https;BlobEndpoint=${azurerm_storage_account.example.primary_blob_endpoint};AccountName=${azurerm_storage_account.example.name};AccountKey=${azurerm_storage_account.example.primary_access_key}`.

 ~> **NOTE:** There's a bug in the Redis API where the original storage connection string isn't being returned, which [is being tracked in this issue](https://github.com/Azure/azure-rest-api-specs/issues/3037).
-In the interim you can use [the `ignore_changes` attribute to ignore changes to this field](https://www.terraform.io/docs/configuration/resources.html#ignore_changes) e.g.:
+In the interim you can use [the `ignoreChanges` attribute to ignore changes to this field](https://www.pulumi.com/docs/intro/concepts/programming-model/#ignorechanges) e.g.:

 ```
 resource "azurerm_redis_cache" "example" {